zamancer/astro-advent-calendar/docs/prize-planning.md

 ## Contest Instructions (Calendar Page)

 Users need to understand how the contest works.
-Add an instructions section/modal accessible from the main calendar page.
+Add an instructions section accessible from the main calendar page.

 ### Content to Display

-We won't reveal the exact price, but will announce there will be more than one single winner.
+We won't reveal the exact prize, but will announce there will be more than one single winner.

 ```text
 🏆 Advent Calendar Contest